ggiggity/Intro-Page/README.md

 # Features
 You can click and drag most of the components, please double-click the icons.

-Second video from the Media Player include inappropriate words, please skip to the next video if you're uncomfortable with that.

 Username and password can be found in the website.